romantomjak/romantomjak.com/content/posts/testing-python-code-that-makes-http-requests.md

     assert calculate_electricity_bill(member_id) == 88.2
 ```

 Running the test suite reveals that an HTTP request is made on **every test run**.
-That is not only wrong from the perspective of unit testing because we have failed to properly isolate the unit under test, but also because it does not even exercise the logic to calculate the bill due to the failed HTTP request.
-How to setup data for a test like this?
+That is not only wrong from the perspective of unit testing because we have failed to isolate the unit under test, but also because it does not even exercise the logic to calculate the bill due to the failed HTTP request.
+How can I setup data for a test like this?

 Luckily, software engineering has been around for a while and hundreds of developers have already run into this problem and over time a pattern has emerged to deal with this type of situation - [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 ## Applying dependency inversion principle

 Dependency Inversion Principle stands for the D of [SOLID design principles](https://en.wikipedia.org/wiki/SOLID).
-Wikipedia provides a long mumbo-jumbo of how it is defined (which you are more than welcome to read), but essentially it comes down to this:
+Wikipedia provides a long mumbo-jumbo of how it's defined (which you are more than welcome to read), but essentially it comes down to this:

 > - High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).
 > - Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

-Circling back to our earlier example, the `requests` library is the low-level dependency of our high-level functionality that we need to change into an "interface":
+Circling back to our earlier example, the `requests` library is the low-level detail that we need to change into an "interface":

 ```python
 def calculate_electricity_bill(member_id):